savoirfairelinux/jami-client-gnome/.gitlab/issue_templates/Bug.md

 <!-- run

-journalctl --since "24h ago" | grep dring
+journalctl --since "24h ago" | grep jamid

 in your terminal -->